Mikulčice-Valy: History of the excavations and research

-The excavations commenced in 1954, when Josef Poulík discovered the 2nd church in the curve of the rampart close to the western entrance of the acropolis.
+The first archeological investigation of this site was conducted by prof. Karel Jaromír Maška in 1888, however back then the site was wrongly dated to the 11th or 12th century.
+In 1950s the plans to introduce deep plowing by the local state farm endangered the site and locals, hoping to have the site recorded, invited Josef Poulík to conduct an archeological excavation, during which he discovered the second church in the curve of the rampart close to the western entrance of the acropolis and correctly dated the site to the 9th century.
 The church was surrounded by a cemetery of about 200 graves, including three burials with swords (nos 90, 265 and 280) and rich grave goods in other burials including spurs, buttons and earrings and elaborately ornamented belt fitting.
 Excavations of the adjacent ramparts showed that they were built in two phases.
 To the East another stone building was found, originally thought to be a church, but this interpretation is not now accepted.
-In 2011 the new Exhibition Pavilion was opened which incorporates the foundations of Church 2.
+In 2011 the 1950s Exhibition Pavilion which incorporates the foundations of Church 2 was reconstructed and reopened to the public, the visitors centre being rebuild in 2015.

 The 3rd basilica church

 In 1957 excavations moved to the 3rd or basilica church.
 This doubled aisled church with an eastern apse and western atrium and narthex, is by far the largest church to have been found at Mikulčice.
 It may have served as a cathedral.
 It was surrounded by a graveyard of about 550 burials, some of which were very rich and included five burials with swords (nos 341, 375, 425, 438, 500 and 580).
 580 was a particularly rich burial, placed in the Nave of the church, and is likely to have been a member of the ruling elite.
 It contained a sword, an axe, a dagger with decorated hilt, a bucket, belt fittings and a golden button.
 The body had been placed in a coffin made from forged iron panels.